cityos/tutorials/002-workshop-framework.md

 }
 ```

+> If you are not sure what the `dataType` property is, you can check out [official documentation](http://cityos.github.io/CoreCityOS/master/Structs/DataType.html).
+Essentially it is an `enum` definition of sensor data types. `CoreCityOS` framework comes with some predefined types, like the types that we use above.

 If you look at the code, you can see that it's pretty straight forward.
-We're creating `LiveDataType` computed properties by using `LiveData` structure from the `CoreCityOS` framework.
+We're creating `LiveDataType` computed properties by using `LiveData` conforming structure from the `CoreCityOS` framework.
 We supply each one with the data type, JSON key we'll use later and unit notation.
 Now, all we need to do is to populate `allReadings` property.

 Add init method at the end of class definition: